Ollie 11001620

 STATUS: AVAILABLE

 A little bit about Ollie – Ollie is a happy little dog, very affectionate and loving.
-He can be a bit nervous at first with people, but his whole body wiggles once he knows you.
+He can be a bit nervous at first with new people, but his whole body wiggles once he knows you.
 He likes nothing better than to snuggle up on the sofa beside you.

 Energy Requirements: Ollie needs regular interesting but quiet walks.

 Training: Ollie would benefit from ongoing training and likes to have a job to do.
 He responds to commands including sit, stay, lie down, leave, and bed.
 His recall needs some work.
 He walks nicely on the lead until he gets anxious when he becomes a bit frantic and will pull.
+His fosterers have been working on teaching him some boundaries and manners and this is helping build his confidence as well as helping him learn how to behave in different or new situations.
+His new family will need to continue with this.

 Visiting the vet: Ollie has had his routine healthcheck and is fit and well.
 He is very nervous at the vets and needs some reassurance.
 He occasionally has sore ears and needs to have them kept clean.